 - Fresh Parsley: Feel free to add any herbs you like.

 Can I use Biscuit Dough: I have seen recipes that use biscuit dough instead of homemade dumplings.
-I have used it in other types of dumpling recipes.
-I am sure you could use biscuit dough in this Instant Pot Chicken and Dumplings recipe, however, I have not tested it with this recipe.
+I am sure you could use biscuit dough, however, I have not tested it with this recipe.
 Cooking time may vary.

 Saute Veggies: Melt butter in Instant Pot.
 Saute carrots, celery, onions, and peas.